AstraZeneca PLC (AZN) Beta Value: Understanding the Market Risk

 AZN) stock’s latest price update

-AstraZeneca PLC (NASDAQ: AZN)’s stock price has increased by 0.40 compared to its previous closing price of 72.05.
-Nevertheless, the company has seen a 4.54% surge in its stock price over the last five trading sessions.
+AstraZeneca PLC (NASDAQ: AZN)’s stock price has increased by 2.19 compared to its previous closing price of 72.18.
+However, the company has seen a 5.00% increase in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 10/11/22 that AstraZeneca Looks to New Drugs as Covid-Vaccine Demand Wanes

 AZN’s Market Performance

-AstraZeneca PLC (AZN) has seen a 4.54% rise in stock performance for the week, with a 12.82% gain in the past month and a 3.62% surge in the past quarter.
-The volatility ratio for the week is 0.94%, and the volatility levels for the past 30 days are at 1.20% for AZN.
-The simple moving average for the last 20 days is 7.41% for AZN stock, with a simple moving average of 12.02% for the last 200 days.
+AZN’s stock has risen by 5.00% in the past week, with a monthly rise of 13.16% and a quarterly rise of 3.02%.
+The volatility ratio for the week is 1.00% while the volatility levels for the last 30 days are 1.14% for AstraZeneca PLC The simple moving average for the past 20 days is 7.67% for AZN’s stock, with a 13.99% simple moving average for the past 200 days.

 Analysts’ Opinion of AZN

-After a stumble in the market that brought AZN to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.19% of loss for the given period.
+After a stumble in the market that brought AZN to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.33% of gains for the given period.

 Stock Fundamentals for AZN